kegsmr/sc4mp-server/README.md

 ## Regions
 Requests regions from the server.
-(TODO: implement)

 #### Request
 ```